 At last, they found her, returned to her adult state, and emblazoned with anger.
 She held nothing back from the heroes, speeding their deaths and fighting with all her might.
 When she realized that the adventurers were holding their ground, she began to chant an ancient spell so powerful that the very ground beneath the heroes would remain scarred for time immemorial.

 Unbeknownst to Reginleif and the Midgardians, Geiravor and Herja had worried for days over their sister’s absence.
 It wasn’t like her to disappear without a word and the sudden announcement of marriage was equally as startling.

 Geiravor interrupted the battle with a sharp cry before Herja explained the gravity of the situation with Loki.
 That Asger was merely a mask to distract her and push the siblings further apart.
-Realizing her error, Reginlief quickly removes the aging effect from the adventurer’s and restores them to their original vitality.
-However, the heroes soon find themselves in Loki’s presence once more.
+Realizing her error, Reginlief quickly removed the aging effect from the adventurer’s and restored them to their original vitality.
+However, the heroes soon found themselves in Loki’s presence once more.
 The God of tricks offered a fair duel to the group before summoning them to his own arena.
 A gauntlet of monsters assaulted them, including a Valkyrie he’d seemingly turned to his side.
 During his attempt to reawaken the purge, the heroes bested him at last.
 He took his leave with the echoing promise of his meddling in three more Valkyrie’s affairs.
 The war against Loki was far from over.

 Divide of Divinities

 Despite Loki’s nefarious plans for the Valkyrie continuing to work in his favor, there was one variable in his calculations that he couldn’t seem to exterminate: the Midgardian heroes.